ropensci-archive/outsider/README.md

 #> ----------------
 #> outsider v 0.1.0
 #> ----------------
-#> - Note: be sure of which modules you install
+#> - Security notice: be sure of which modules you install
 # outsider modules are hosted on GitHub and other code-sharing sites
 # this repo is a demonstration outsider module
 # it contains a function for printing 'Hello World!' in Ubuntu 18.04